Spooky's Jump Scare Mansion: Reception

-The game became an online success, comparable to games such as Doki Doki Literature Club!, Baldi's Basics in Education and Learning, and Bendy and the Ink Machine, with several notable YouTubers making videos on it.
+The game became one of the many popular horror video games among YouTubers doing Let's Play streams, where players often perform humorous commentary or in-game actions while playing.
 Various other content created by fans of the game, including a song by The Living Tombstone, further contributed to its popularity.

 Griffin McElroy of Polygon described the game as a "weird hybrid of parody of the jump scare horror genre, and genuinely horrifying game".
 Ian Higton of Eurogamer praised the PlayStation VR version of the game's remake, writing that "you can almost feel [the specimens'] physical presence gaining on you as you try to escape".
 He compared the experience to "dropping acid and going to a Halloween Horror Fright Night".